-- 4.7 There has been a significant decrease in the number of reports made to the Police since the PSPO came into effect.
-Whilst the PSPO alone cannot be solely responsible for this, it is clear that along with the other measures put in place it has had a positive impact. - 4.8 Whilst it cannot be verified, it is likely that the increase during 2020 and into 2021 is linked to the Covid-19 pandemic.
+4.9 There has been a significant decrease in the number of reports made to the Police since the PSPO came into effect.
+Whilst the PSPO alone cannot be solely responsible for this, it is clear that along with the other measures put in place it has had a positive impact.